microsoft/vscode-cordova/README.md

 > **Troubleshooting tip:**
 > If you press debug button, but nothing happens and you can see only pending spinner for a long time, make sure that Cordova project is opened as a workspace root.
 If, for instance, you have one parent directory, and your Cordova project is in a subdirectory, it is recommended to use a [multi-root workspace approach](https://code.visualstudio.com/docs/editor/multi-root-workspaces), so that the debugger can find the necessary Cordova files properly.

-## Find Cordova commands in the Command Palette
+## Using Cordova commands in the Command Palette

 In the Command Palette, type `Cordova` and choose a command.